yaya-usman/Trillo-project/README.md

-# Trillo - your one-stop luxurious hotel🎈
+# Trillo - your one-stop luxurious hotel🤗

-A webpage for an imaginary hotel🤗, click the link below👇👇 to check it out,
+A webpage for an imaginary hotel